 Global Initiatives of the Allen School

-One of the unique aspects of the Allen School is its ability to extend its research work and apply its findings across the world.
-Our team members travel across the world to work with local communities and assist them with a variety of animal health related challenges.
+One of the unique aspects of the Allen School is its ability to extend its research and apply its findings across the world.
+Our team members travel across the world to work with local communities and assist them with a variety of animal health-related challenges.
 Our team is most known for its work in rabies elimination, antimicrobial resistance, and global disease surveillance.

 The central focus of antimicrobial resistance research at the Allen School considers the environmental selection and transmission of antibiotic-resistant enteric bacteria.
 This encompasses the fate of bacteria in the environment, but also the activity of antibiotic residues and their impact on resistant bacteria in the environment.

-The Paul G. Allen School for Global Animal Health is involved in a variety of national and international disease surveillance programs.
+The Paul G. Allen School for Global Health is involved in a variety of national and international disease surveillance programs.
 By focusing on processes involved in human-animal interactions that lead to the spread of disease researchers can look for intervention and prevention opportunities.
-Additionally, team members study the ways in which communities are effected by the results.
-Allen School faculty members work at the WADDL facilities in Washington State and various locations across Africa.
+Additionally, team members study the ways in which communities are affected by the results.
+Allen School faculty members work at the WADDL facilities in Washington state and various locations across Africa.